ranveerminhas0/nxtgencore/CONTRIBUTING.md

 This project and everyone participating in it is governed by a standard Code of Conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the maintainers.

-### Contribution Workflow
+### Reporting Issues

-The following diagram illustrates the process for reporting bugs, suggesting enhancements, and submitting pull requests.
+The following diagram illustrates how to report bugs or suggest enhancements.

 ```mermaid
 graph TD